The Past, Present & Future of Google PageRank

 John Mueller

-As you can see, PageRank is still alive and actively used by Google when ranking pages on the web.
+As you can see, the PageRank algorithm is still alive and actively used by Google when ranking pages on the web.

-Well, you got the idea that PageRank now is not the PageRank it was 20 years ago.
+Well, you got the idea that the PageRank algorithm now is not the PageRank it was 20 years ago.

 One of the key modernizations of PR was moving from the briefly mentioned above Random Surfer model to the Reasonable Surfer model in 2012.
 Reasonable Surfer assumes that users don’t behave chaotically on a page, and click only those links they are interested in at the moment.
 Say, reading a blog article, you are more likely to click a link in the article's content rather than a Terms of Use link in the footer.